vtex/toolbelt/docs/enhancements/0000-break-commands-into-plugins.md

 )

-In order that, I made a benchmark to analyze if this cost will be really bad for the `toolbelt` performance, and the results was pretty good as far as I understand.
+Because of this, I made a benchmark to analyze if this cost will be really bad for the `toolbelt` performance, and the results was pretty good as far as I understand.

 | Command | Mean [ms] | Min [ms] | Max [ms] | Relative |
 |:---|---:|---:|---:|---:|